Physics-50/Module-2/docs/week1.md

 In our acoustic levitator apparatus, the two sources are two sets of tiny speakers driven by the same electrical signal.
 Each speaker set is arranged in a slightly concave bowl-like shape, and the two bowls face each other on opposite ends of a plastic frame.
 The curved, concave shape of each source is a detail we haven’t yet discussed.
 Its purpose is to shape the standing waves, making them focused and strongest in the middle of the apparatus.
 The same thing is very commonly done for standing waves of light, with pairs of curved mirrors.
 You can get a rough idea of how the curved surfaces produce curved wave patterns in the second half of <a href="https://www.youtube.com/watch?v=tVWemRbgLW4">this</a> video.

 How does a standing wave of sound produce acoustic levitation?
 Take a good look at the standing wave in the previous figure .
 A standing wave of sound consists of “pressure antinodes,” fixed positions in space where the pressure <em>deviates the most from the equilibrium</em>, atmospheric value, and “pressure nodes,” fixed positions in space where the <em>pressure stays constant</em>.
 You might imagine a small styrofoam bead placed in the standing wave, being pushed away from a pressure antinode when the pressure is high there, and then being pulled toward it when the pressure is low there.
 This doesn’t sound like it creates stable trapping!
 However, the key to acoustic radiation pressure is that the standing waves oscillate too fast for a big, heavy particle (even a styrofoam bead) to follow the cycles of push and pull in a simple way.
 Instead, the air in each region pushes the particle with an effective force proportional to the time average of the square of the pressure, $$ \langle p^2 \rangle $$.
-There is a well-developed theoretical foundation for this force (see Gorkov, 1961 and Marzo *et al*, 2017) but we will not go into it here.  **What’s important to note for now is that $$ \langle p^2 \rangle $$ is larger at the pressure antinodes than at the pressure nodes, so particles are consistently pushed either to the pressure nodes or to the pressure antinodes.**  Most solid particles are pushed to (and trapped in) the pressure **nodes**; the exact details depend on the density of the object compared to air and the speed of sound through the object.
+There is a well-developed theoretical foundation for this force (see Gorkov, 1961 and Marzo *et al*, 2017) but we will not go into it here.
+What’s important to note for now is that $$ \langle p^2 \rangle $$ is larger at the pressure antinodes than at the pressure nodes, so particles are consistently pushed either to the pressure nodes or to the pressure antinodes.
+Most solid particles are pushed to (and trapped in) the pressure nodes; the exact details depend on the density of the object compared to air and the speed of sound through the object.

 ### Week 1 Instructions
 By the end of the day today you will be able to successfully levitate, using sound waves, small polystyrene beads!
 And you will make a preliminary measurement of the speed of sound in air by measuring the separations between suspended beads.